Doohoma: Geography

 Doohoma is situated on the north-west coast of Kiltane parish, Erris, County Mayo.
 The townland is approximately 1075 acre in area.
 It is situated approximately 15 mi south west of the village of Bangor Erris.
 It overlooks Achill Island and the Mullet Peninsula.
 The area has sea views across Blacksod Bay.
-Its beaches and bays are used for watersports such as surfing, kiting, sailing, swimming, fishing, boating and wind surfing.
+Its beaches and bays are used for watersports such as surfing, kiting, sailing, swimming, fishing, boating and wind surfing..
+It is part of the Mayo Gaeltacht.

 Doohoma is the central village and collective name for a further six villages, which include Doohoma Head (Cean Romhar), Crook na Mona, Bunnafully, Tallaghan, Roy Carter and Roy Bingham.

 There are two pubs, The Sea Rod Inn (Barrett's) and Tra Bui (Holmes's) and one grocery store.

-There are community focal points in Doohoma, including the local Roman Catholic church (Pope Pius X) and the Doohoma National School.
-There is also an 18-hole golf course.
+Other amenities include the local Roman Catholic church (dedicated to Pope Pius X) and the Doohoma National School.